Ataxia Spinocerebellar: Symptoms, Causes, Treatment

 The more common forms of inherited ataxias include Machado-Joseph disease and Friedreich's ataxia.
 Sporadic ataxias may also occur in families with no prior history of them.
 Ataxia may also be acquired.
 Stroke, tumors, alcoholism, multiple sclerosis, metabolic disorders, vitamin deficiencies, and peripheral neuropathy are among the conditions that can cause acquired ataxia.

 A diagnosis of SCA is suspected if the person presents with the adult onset of the symptoms associated with the disorder.

 An MRI scan has the potential to detect atrophy of the person's cerebellum, something that is a common finding in people with SCA.
 Clinical evaluation involves an extensive neurological examination.
-Genetic testing is an important part of achieving a diagnosis of SCA because the symptoms between different types of SCA are similar.
-A molecular genetic test in order to determine the gene that has the tinucleotide repeat expansion may assist in identification of additional carriers in the person's family.
+Genetic testing is an important part of diagnosing SCA because the symptoms of different types of SCA are similar.
+A molecular genetic test to determine the gene that has the tinucleottrinucleotidexpansion may assist in identifying additional carriers in the person's family.
 Once the genetic defect has been characterized, the person's family members may also be tested.
-Genetic testing is not; however, always one-hundred percent informative.
+Genetic testing is not, however, always one-hundred percent informative.
 There are rare cases of SCA diagnosed clinically that cannot be explained through any known genetic defects.
-Estimates place approximately fifty-to-sixty percent of the white population with a dominant familial form of SCA in the range of those whom DNA testing may provide a definitive diagnosis.
+Estimates place approximately fifty-to-sixty percent of the white population with a dominant familial form of SCA in the range of those for whom DNA testing may provide a definitive diagnosis.